 |Profit After Tax (PAT)||–||PBT-Tax||£ 1,617|

 The conversion of different balance sheet items and non-balance sheet items under the temporal rate method for foreign currency translation includes some item wise nuances.
-The conversion is done on the basis of various exchange rate rules for the particular items.
-Here are some of those items and the rules used for their conversion:
+The conversion is done based on various exchange rate rules for particular items.
+Here are some of those items and the standards used for their conversion:

-- Non-monetary items: Items reported at the historical price are translated by utilizing historical exchange rates that existed at the time the assets were purchased.
-Such items are inventories, fastened assets, and intangible assets etc.
+- Non-monetary items: Items reported at the historical price translate by utilizing historical exchange rates that existed at the time the assets were purchased.
+Such items are inventories, fastened assets, and intangible assets, etc.

-- Monetary items: Translated by the use of currency exchange rates.
-They include money, receivable accounts, payable accounts, long-term debt, and alternative assets or liabilities that are measured in currency outside of general rate of exchange changes.
+- Monetary items: Translated by the use of currency exchange rates; They include money, receivable accounts, payable accounts, long-term debt, and alternative assets or liabilities that measure in currency outside of the general rate of exchange changes.

-- Issued capital stock: Translated by the using the rate that existed on the date of the issuance of stock.
+- Issued capital stock: Translated by using the rate that existed on the date of the issuance of stock;

 - Retained earnings: Retained Earnings is not required to be translated.
 However, it could be used to balance the assets with liabilities & owner’s equity on the balance sheet.